MikeHopley/ftl-event-safety/index.md

 # FTL event safety guide

 FTL contains many events that can kill crew or damage hull.
-Even after years of playing, I still get paranoid and look some up [on the wiki](https://ftl.fandom.com/wiki/Random_Events).
-It doesn't help that some events have similar text but very different outcomes, and some events have multiple, randomly selected text introductions.

-I made this guide as an aid to memorisation.
-From each event, I've picked out memorable phrases like "smoldering Engi".
-These cues help you recognise the event; sometimes the best cue is from your choices, not the intro text.
-I've also looked for simple ways to remember the outcomes or medical system requirements.

-I've organised this by "categories" of events, with the idea of making it easier to remember.
-Some events fit multiple categories, so there is some repetition.

-To keep this simple, I'm only considering crew deaths and instant event-based hull damage.
-For example, I'm saying that [Abandoned space station](https://ftl.fandom.com/wiki/Abandoned_Space_Station) is "safe", even though you might get a ship fight with an ASB.

-Some events have blue options.
-A blue option is **always** safe, although not necessarily the best choice in all situations.
+To reduce tedious wiki checks, here's a guide to remembering them.

+I've picked memorable phrases from each event.
+Sometimes the phrase is from your *choice* text, instead of the *intro* text.

 ## Simple crew death events